Skip to content

 Suicide Prevention and Mental Health Awareness

-By initiating talks about mental health and suicide prevention, we can create an environment where people would feel safe to reach out for help.
+By addressing these issues, talking about mental health and suicide prevention, we can create a world where people feel safe to seek help.
+This isn’t just about awareness; it’s about taking action.

 On World Suicide Prevention Day, we must commit to taking concrete steps to prevent suicide.
 This includes: